Catechesis with People with Disabilities

 "All persons with disabilities have the capacity to proclaim the Gospel and to be living witnesses to its truth within the community of faith and offer valuable gifts.
 The life of the parish is enriched by their participation."
-(National Directory for Catechesis, 2005, chapter 9, section 49, line 5)
+(National Directory for Catechesis, 49)

-Our goal in the Department of Lifelong Faith Formation is to welcome and encourage participation of all people with disabilities into our parish programs to the greatest extent possible.
-The links on this Lifelong Faith Formation site offer policies, programs and resources designed to meet the specific needs of persons with disabilities, with the goal for total inclusion into parish life the ultimate goal.
-To welcome each person with the compassion and love that Jesus himself would offer, makes the Body of Christ complete in our parishes.
+Our goal is to welcome and encourage participation of all people with disabilities into our parish programs to the greatest extent possible.
+The Department of Lifelong Faith Formation offers policies, programs and resources designed to meet the specific needs of persons with disabilities, with the goal for total inclusion into parish life.
+We welcome each person with the compassion and love that Jesus himself would offer, making the Body of Christ complete in our parishes.

-Open Doors through accessibility, Open Minds through Awareness and Open Hearts through ministry and with our brothers and sisters with disabilities.
+Open Doors through accessibility, Open Minds through Awareness, and Open Hearts through ministry.

-The God's Family Program offers opportunities for people of all ages with disabilities to grow together with their families on the faith journey.
-Read more about God's Family.
-See our Brochure, Registration Form and check out the article in the WNY Catholic.
+The God's Family Program offers opportunities for people of all ages with disabilities to grow together with their families in relationship with Jesus Christ.

 Information about specific disabilities can be found on Diocesan web-page for Disabilities.

 Contact the Lifelong Faith Formation Department, 716-847-5501 or LLFF@buffalodiocese.org.